T (SEPTA Metro): University City

-After traveling under the Schuylkill River, the trolley lines provide access to 30th Street Station, the Philadelphia area's main intercity rail and commuter rail station, located across the street from the trolley and rapid transit station.
+After traveling under the Schuylkill River, the T lines provide access to 30th Street Station, the Philadelphia area's main intercity rail and commuter rail station, located across the street from the L and T station.
 Connections are available to SEPTA Regional Rail, many Amtrak services, and New Jersey Transit's Atlantic City Line.
 An underground passageway that connects these two stations was closed in the 1980s due to safety concerns.
-In 2016, the 30th Street Station District proposed overhauling both 30th Street Station and SEPTA's trolley and Market-Frankford Line stations including, by public demand, reopening the tunnel that connects the two (currently separate) stations.
+In 2016, the 30th Street Station District proposed overhauling both 30th Street Station and SEPTA's rapid transit and light rail station including, by public demand, reopening the tunnel that connects the two (currently separate) stations.
 Presently, passengers connecting to and from the T and L must walk outside to cross the busy 30th Street, and enter the other station.
 The timeline called for the tunnel overhaul to be part of Phase 1 and thus completed by 2020.

 All routes then stop at 33rd Street, near Drexel University.
 After this stop, T1 diverts from the other routes and emerges from the tunnel at the 36th Street Portal just south of Market Street, then turns north onto 36th Street and then northwest along Lancaster Avenue and other surface streets.
 The other four lines make underground stops at 36th and Sansom streets and 37th and Spruce streets on the campus of the University of Pennsylvania before surfacing at the 40th Street Portal near Baltimore Avenue, heading southwest on surface streets.

 Points south and west

 The T4 travels along Woodland Avenue in Philadelphia and Main Street in Darby.
-It crosses a CSX Transportation railroad line at grade, one of very few at-grade crossing between a trolley line and a major freight rail line in the United States.
+It crosses a CSX Transportation railroad line at grade, one of very few at-grade crossing between a light rail line and a major freight rail line in the United States.
 (Another belongs to the TECO streetcar system in Tampa, Florida.)